Jan Pieńkowski: Early life and career

 Pieńkowski is probably best known for illustrating the Meg and Mog books written by Helen Nicoll, and for his pop-up books including Haunted House, Robot, Dinner Time, Good Night and 17 others.

 Haunted House (Heinemann, 1979) earned Pieńkowski his second Greenaway Medal (no one has won three).
 The librarians describe it as "the house of petrifying pop-ups".
 The pop-up book was so successful that Intervisual Books Inc. reproduced the book as part of its 1992 Annual Report.
 The report noted "Haunted House was first published in 1979, and has sold 1,083,366 copies, in 13 languages, to nearly 30 countries worldwide."

 Pieńkowski had a lifelong interest in stage design.
 He was commissioned to provide designs for Théâtre de Complicité, Beauty and the Beast for the Royal Ballet, and Sleeping Beauty at Disneyland Paris.

 In December 2008 he was a guest on Private Passions, a biographic music discussion programme on BBC Radio 3.
 Published episode notes include the observation that "[h]is musical choices, which all have strong personal resonances, reflect his Polish background as well as his love of both Italy and England."
 Recordings of two Polish numbers led the program: "Infant holy, infant lowly", a traditional Christmas Carol (lyrics in English translation), and Chopin's so-called Military Polonaise.

 In 2019, Pienkowski was awarded the Booktrust's Lifetime Achievement Award.

 Personal life and death

 In October 2009, Pieńkowski was a guest on BBC Radio 4's Desert Island Discs.
 During the programme he discussed his childhood spent roaming Europe, his dead infant sister, his bipolarity and his collection of discarded garments (which he would wear himself or give away to charity shops).

 He also talked about his 40-year relationship with his collaborator and civil partner, David Walser, whom he met in a pub on the King's Road in West London.
 They contracted their partnership in Richmond on the first day this was possible in 2005.

 Pieńkowski lived and worked in Barnes, London, where he was a patron of the Barnes Literary Society.

-He died from pneumonia on 19 February 2022, at the age of 85 at Charing Cross Hospital in Fulham, London.
+Pieńkowski died from pneumonia at Charing Cross Hospital in Fulham, London, on 19 February 2022, aged 85.
 At the time of his death, he was also suffering from metastatic prostate cancer and Alzheimer's dementia.